maxgillham/CMPE365/uber/README.md

     else
         return
 ```
 These methods of a driver class provide the functionality to appropriotly dispatch drivers for requests.
+First consider all drivers starting at location node 1, and then we will consider having drivers start the day with various distributions of the map.
+### All Drivers Starting At Same Location
 Below is the outline of distributing drivers to any given request in the request data file.
+Here, drivers always begin at location node 1.

 ```
 def wait_times(network, requests)